-- 3. DOE The City mandated vaccination for all workers at DOE.
+- 2. DOE Mandatory vaccination for all workers at DOE.
 The City is announcing deployment of substitute teachers to cover for staff removed due to non-compliance.
 After an initial refusal to consider reasonable accommodations, DOE reacted to the Unions' law suits by allowing medical or religious reasonable accommodations, and by extending the vaccination date to October 1st.
 On Sept.
-28, the State Court sided with the City on requiring vaccination to employees.
-On October 3, 2021 DOE and DC37 signed agreement that established steps for the review of religious and medical accommodation requests and clarify steps for an appeal process.
-It also allows members to take leave of absence, maintain health insurance during the leave, and to apply for reinstatement if they become vaccinated.
-The same agreement establishes leave terms for pregnant women, and give unvaccinated employees an - 4.
-Transit Authority is calling people back for September 7Th.
+28, the State Court sided with the City on requiring vaccination to employees. - 3.
+City Agencies started returning to their office locations on September 13th.
+Workers should vaccinate or get tested once a week.
+Some agencies postponed return to October 2021. - 4.
+TA is calling people back for September 7th.
 Workers should be vaccinated or tested once a week.
-TA has stated that beneficiaries of unvaccinated workers will not be awarded a supplemental \$500,000 death benefit.
+TA has stated that beneficiaries of unvaccinated workers will not be awarded a supplemental \$500,000 death benefit. - 5.
+SCA some workers will be required to get vaccinated others will get vaccinated or get tested once a week.
+After the Union met with SCA, this agency is accepting Reasonable Accommodation requests.
+The Union filed an IP with OCB. - 6.
+NYCHA is ordering workers to get vaccinated.
+We will meet next week to discuss possible remote work. - 7.
+Cultural Institutions workers and patrons should get vaccinated.
+Approximately twelve workers were terminated due to non-compliance.